 The beach was, what seemed to me, packed.
 But its still spring here, so we were able to get a couple of chairs, towels and umbrella and take in the sights.
 Yeah for the beach!

-in the world that he will eat a hot dog.
+Leo took me to La Paciva.
+It is the only place in the world that he will eat a hot dog.
 I can see why.
 They are really good.
 All beef, of course, and tasting a bit of pepperoni.
 I could have eaten quite a few, but Leo beat me to it.

 This is Leo and I at the bus terminal headed back to Montevideo.
 You can´t see it here, but being at the 34th parallel and being white like snow, I fried.
 And this, my friends, is what makes my skin burn!
 I wore sunblock and reapplied every 30 minutes, but that just wansn´t enough.